ray20140811/JustForFun/README.md

 ### w
  - whatis - display one-line manual page descriptions
- - whereis - locate the binary, source, and manual page files for a com‐ mand
+ - whereis - locate the binary, source, and manual page files for a command

 ### x